 - Non-Provisional Patent Application.
 File a non-provisional patent application during the 12-month pendency of the provisional patent application that is in condition for publication;

 - Basic Filing Fee.
-The basic filing fee of $165 for small entity;
+The basic filing fee of $75 for small entity (if filed electronically) or $150 for non-electronic filing for small entity;

 - Oath or Declaration.
 Signed Oath or Declaration;

 - Claim of Priority.
 Make a valid claim of priority to the provisional patent application;